sandip-31/Todo_App/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a contact management app with Charts and Maps using ReactJS, TypeScript, TailwindCSS, and React Router v6.
 ## Available Scripts

 In the project directory, you can run: